-How will offers be made in the new system?
+How are offers being made in the new system?

-In the new system, kidney and pancreas offers (except for rare, very well-matched donor and recipient combinations nationwide) will be offered first to candidates listed at transplant hospitals within 250 NM of the donor hospital.
-Offers not accepted for any of these candidates will then be made for candidates beyond the 250 NM distance.
-Kidney and pancreas candidates will receive proximity points in the new system that prioritize them within their classification.
+In the new system, kidney and pancreas offers (except for rare, very well-matched donor and recipient combinations nationwide) are offered first to candidates listed at transplant hospitals within 250 NM of the donor hospital.
+Offers not accepted for any of these candidates are then made for candidates beyond the 250 NM distance.
+Kidney and pancreas candidates receive proximity points in the new system that prioritize them within their classification.